 Keep up to date on all the great events, grand openings, and parties in Fort Lauderdale with our weekly newsletter.

 Update: Underground Lauderdale Fashion Weekend has been divided into two parts, with the bulk of the events postponed until the spring.
-Create & Cultivate will still take place Jan.
-28 at the Colonnade.
-Check back for the updated schedule when it becomes available.
+Create & Cultivate's Style Summit will still take place Jan.
+28 at the Colonnade Outlets.
+Read about the updated schedule here.

 It’s currently 24 degrees in New York City—and it’s only mid-December.